Can't Stop the Music: Music

-Jack's song "Samantha" is credited in the film as being sung by David London, a pseudonym for rock singer Dennis "Fergie" Frederiksen, who was the lead singer for several popular rock bands during the 1980s whose biggest success came as one of the lead singers on TOTO's Isolation record released in 1984.
+Jack's song "Samantha" is credited in the film as being sung by David London, a pseudonym for rock singer Dennis "Fergie" Frederiksen, who was the lead singer for several popular rock bands during the 1980s whose biggest success came as one of the lead singers on Toto's Isolation album, released in 1984.
 London/Frederiksen also sings a second song on the soundtrack, "The Sound of the City".

-While the film's soundtrack album contains the 10 songs from the film, the incidental score by Morali and Belolo was released on LP only in Australia.
-One of the songs in the film's background score is the instrumental backing track of "Like an Eagle," a hit song by another Casablanca Records artist, Dennis Parker.
+While the film's soundtrack album contains the 10 songs from the film, the incidental score by Jacques Morali and Henri Belolo was released on LP only in Australia.
+One of the songs in the film's background score is the instrumental backing track of "Like an Eagle", a hit song by another Casablanca Records artist, Dennis Parker.

 Release

+Box office

 By the time of the film's release during the summer of 1980, the disco genre had not only peaked in the United States but also was experiencing a backlash there.
 As a result, the film received scathing reviews from critics and performed poorly at the box office.
 At a cost estimated at $20 million, the film was a colossal failure financially, bringing in only a tenth of that in gross revenue, and is considered one of the reasons for the downfall of AFD.
 "Our timing was wrong, and in this business, timing is everything," wrote Lew Grade, who invested in the movie.

-The soundtrack album was better received, and while it reached only No. 49 in the U.S. (the first Village People album not to go Gold), it reached No. 9 in the UK and No. 1 in Australia.
+The soundtrack album was better received, and while it reached only No. 49 on the U.S. Billboard 200 (the first Village People album not to go Gold), it reached No. 9 on the UK Albums Chart and No. 1 in Australia.
 The film itself also performed well in Australia, where the world premiere preview was shown at the Paramount Theatre, Sydney on June 1, 1980, with the after party held at Maxy's.
 The BBC bought the film for two showings for $3.5 million, which caused much controversy at the time, while ABC in America paid $6 million.

 Carr's next film, Grease 2, brought in more than twice as much on its opening weekend as this film grossed in its entire run.
 Even though it was considered a failure, Grease 2 nearly made back its investment in its U.S. gross alone.

-Baskin-Robbins Ice Cream sold a flavor called "Can't Stop the Nuts" as part of the promotion of the film.
+Ice cream chain Baskin-Robbins sold a flavor called "Can't Stop the Nuts" as part of the promotion of the film.